Alaa-AbuIssa/reading-notes-/Code401/read7.md

 | API Endpoint            | This is one end of a communication channel with an API.
 This is the location where an API can get the resources it needs to carry out a function. |
 | Authorization Code      | After the user returns to the client on the redirect URL path, the app gets the authorization code and can use it to get an access token.         |
 | Access Token            | This allows an application to access an API.
 The app recieves an access token after the user is authenticated and authorized.                     |

+## Preview
+### Which 3 things had you heard about previously and now have better clarity on?
+***Access tokens, Authentication Endpoint, and Oauth***

+### Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
+***Authorization code, full cycle of accessing tokens, access token and authorization endpoints***

+### What are you most excited about trying to implement or see how it works?
+***access token and authorization endpoints, build a fully functional app and the tests stuff***